RoryLi98/LargeModel-Tools/README.md

 # LargeModel-Tools
-Tools Code for Large Language Model Deployment
+Intro: Tools Code for Large Language Model Deployment

+## TODO List
+- [ ] Prioritize obtaining URL and key from environment variables
+- [ ] List all hyperparameters and their meanings
+- [ ] Add more task models